OjerIsaac/Nimota/README.md

 ## Issues
-Should you have issues setting up or code suggestion reach out to the developer [isaacojerumu@gmail.com](mailto:isaacojerumu@gmail.com)
+Should you have issues setting up or code improvement, please open a PR or reach out to the developer [isaacojerumu@gmail.com](mailto:isaacojerumu@gmail.com)